unrealnerd/unrealnerd.github.io/about/index.md

 tags: ngrok, tunnelling, webhook
 ---
 ## Hi there!
-I am a kinda a guy who would understand you more if you were to code than talk.
+I would understand you more if you were to code than talk.
 I would always prefer coding over any any other means of communications.
 Dont get me wrong.
 I am an excellent social being.
 Unless I feel you are annoying or
 FAKE!. <br />